 About the super laws

-The federal government has introduced super laws to help prevent super balances from being eroded by fees, insurance costs for cover that people may not want or need.
+The federal government has introduced super laws to help prevent super balances from being reduced by fees and insurance costs for cover that people may not want or need.
 Particularly, for:

 - young members